Segura helps Phillies beat Lester, Cubs 9-7

+“We got enough talent here to beat (anybody) in the league,” Segura said.

-CHICAGO (AP) — Jean Segura and J.T.
-Realmuto homered off Jon Lester, and the Philadelphia Phillies beat the Chicago Cubs 9-7 on Thursday for a split of the four-game series between division leaders.
+Segura and J.T.
+Realmuto homered off Jon Lester, and the Phillies beat the Cubs 9-7 on Thursday for a split of the four-game series between division leaders.

 Andrew McCutchen added two hits and two RBIs as Philadelphia won for the fifth time in seven games.
 Aaron Nola (5-0) pitched 5 1/3 innings of three-run ball in his second straight victory.

+The Phillies won 5-4 in 10 innings in the series opener Monday night.
+They also held the lead each of the previous two days, only to falter down the stretch.
+But they managed to hold off the Cubs in the finale behind Héctor Neris’ adventurous four-out save.

+“He had the gutsiest performance possible out there,” Philadelphia manager Gabe Kapler said.

+After pitcher Tyler Chatwood’s pinch-hit double got Chicago within two in the ninth, Neris struck out Addison Russell and retired Victor Caratini on a fly ball to left to close out his eighth save in eight chances.
+Neris entered with runners on first and second in the eighth and retired Javier Báez on a deep fly ball to left.

+“He stayed in there and battled and got the outs that we needed,” McCutchen said.
+“That’s all you can ask for from a closer.”

-Anthony Rizzo and Kyle Schwarber hit homers for Chicago, which had won three of four.
+Anthony Rizzo and Kyle Schwarber homered for Chicago, which had won three of four.
 Rizzo finished with four hits and three RBIs, but the NL Central-leading Cubs were unable to overcome a second consecutive shaky performance by Lester (3-3).

-After pitcher Tyler Chatwood’s pinch-hit double got Chicago within two in the ninth, Héctor Neris struck out Addison Russell and retired Victor Caratini on a fly ball to left to close out his eighth save in eight chances.
-Neris entered with runners on first and second in the eighth and retired Javier Báez on a deep fly ball to left.

 Realmuto gave Philadelphia a 4-0 lead in the third when he belted a solo drive over the bleachers in left for his seventh homer.
 The Phillies added three more in the fourth, taking advantage of some shoddy fielding by Chicago.